Pepo48/MiniPyM3U/README.md

 ## Usage

-You can either run the GUI application or the script via the terminal.
+You can either run the GUI application or the scripts directly.

 ### GUI